Cervical Disc Bulge

 Signs and symptoms of a cervical disc bulge

 Patients with a cervical disc bulge may experience a sudden onset of neck pain during the causative activity, however, it is also common for patients to experience pain and stiffness after the provocative activity, particularly the next morning.
-Symptoms are often worse with sustained postures such as reading, driving, sitting at a computer or watching television.
+Symptoms are often worse with sustained postures such as reading, driving, sitting at a computer, using devices (such as a mobile phone or tablet) or watching television.
 Symptoms may also be exacerbated by activities using the arms in front of the body (such as cooking, ironing, vacuuming etc.), prolonged sitting (especially if slouched), lifting and with certain neck movements involving rotation, side bending, bending forwards or backwards.
 Sneezing may also aggravate symptoms.
 Patients with a cervical disc bulge will often experience pain and stiffness that is worse first thing in the morning.

 Diagnosis of a cervical disc bulge

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose a cervical disc bulge.
-Investigations such as an MRI or CT scan may be required to confirm diagnosis.
+Investigations such as an MRI or CT scan may be required to confirm diagnosis and rule out other conditions.

 Treatment for a cervical disc bulge